 Let me make this clear.
 Jayan Nambiar is not Sachy.
 No other Malayalam filmmaker can replace him.
-However, if a film ventures into familiar areas that Ayyapanum Koshiyum and Driving Licence (which Sachy wrote) have, and like those films, knows a thing or two about the boiling point of human blood, delivers the necessary catharsis exactly when our minds are ready for it, and aims for some moving redemptive arcs, I believe Jayan has done considerable justice to his mentor.
+However, if a film ventures into familiar areas that Ayyapanum Koshiyum and Driving Licence (which Sachy wrote) have, and like those films, knows a thing or two about the boiling point of blood, and delivers the necessary catharsis exactly when our minds are ready for it, and aims for some moving redemptive arcs, I believe Jayan has done considerable justice to his mentor.
 In fact, Vilaayath Buddha is an excellent and assured directorial debut, if not entirely flawless.
 It works well as a commercial entertainer and has the advantage of not being a run-of-the-mill entertainer.

-The source material — GR Indugopan's novel of the same name — toys with enough unusual ideas and cinema-friendly scenarios that, unless the producers were dumb enough to give it to someone incapable, there was no chance of going wrong with it.
+The source material — GR Indugopan's novel of the same name — toys with enough unusual ideas and cinema-friendly scenarios that, unless the producers were dumb enough to give it to someone who wasn't capable, there is no chance of going wrong with it.
 To start with, it has two attention-grabbing characters in the form of Bhaskaran (Shammi Thilakan) and Double Mohanan (Prithviraj Sukumaran).
 The makers had the good sense to start the film with the former's story, because everything revolves around him.
 He is, in fact, someone who prefers to have everything revolve around him.
 There is no place for dishonour and shame in his vocabulary.
 But what if, one day, he gets caught in a situation that, through no fault of his own, taints his reputation to a great degree?

 It's not just Bhaskaran, a former schoolteacher-turned-panchayat president, who has to live in shame, but every other major character in this story, beginning with Mohanan, his ladylove (Priyamvada Krishnan), her mother, and Bhaskaran's son (Anu Mohan).
 But here's the difference between Bhaskaran and Mohanan, the latter's girlfriend, and her mother: The last three, despite their backgrounds, have made peace with who they are long ago; they are unapologetic, and walk amidst the crowds with their heads held high.
 On the other hand, the once-proud Bhaskaran retreats from politics and begins living as a recluse, looking after his garden and his prized possession, the sandalwood tree after which the story is named.